lietu/narrator/README.md

 [https://www.youtube.com/watch?v=BaNTT4RuA90](https://www.youtube.com/watch?v=BaNTT4RuA90)

+## Status

+Most of the core features are there, still having some issues getting everything working on some of the platforms.
+Windows seems to work pretty much flawlessly, Linux has issues with MP3 files for some reason, Android is buggy and missing some features.
+Mac OS X has not yet been tested.

 ## How to use it?

 Assuming you can find a binary from the [Releases](https://github.com/lietu/narrator/releases), you should start with downloading the app.
 If